 We were asked many times to simplify the answer.
-Basically, customers buy products because their brain is creating a connection between stimuli, perception, and consequent adoption.
+Basically, customers buy products because their brains are creating a connection between stimuli, perception, and existing behavioural patterns.
 For businesses though, finding the ideal customers involves a longer journey that starts with a comprehensive market research, followed by design of test stimuli (intuitive hypotheses) and ending with the direct interaction with target audiences.

 Compared to correlative data such as gender, age groups, location, income level, etc., behavioural profiling means identifying causal data derived from situations, motivations, desires, and emotions.
 Once we understand what drives customers to act in a specific way, we can simplify the journey to customer adoption by finding meaning in the question: Why do customers buy?